-Mrs. Stanislava Juríková held the position of Director Finance & IS for the Czech Republic, Slovakia and Hungary in Philip Morris ČR a.s. since September 2016 till March 2018, as her latest position in the executive team of the company.
-Mrs. Stanislava Juríková began her career with Philip Morris Slovakia s.r.o. in 1996 and has held various positions overseeing finance activities related to accounting, internal controls, reporting, capital expenditure, budgeting and planning.
+Mrs. Stanislava Juríková held the position of Director Finance & IS for the Czech Republic, Slovakia, and Hungary in Philip Morris ČR a.s. since September 2016 till March 2018, as her latest position in the executive team of the company.
+Mrs. Stanislava Juríková began her career with Philip Morris Slovakia s.r.o. in 1996 and has held various positions overseeing finance activities related to accounting, internal controls, reporting, capital expenditure, budgeting, and planning.
 In 2006 she was relocated to Philip Morris ČR a.s. as Manager Planning & Business Development, responsible for Czech market, followed by an assignment in Philip Morris International Inc. in Switzerland in the global Financial Planning, Management Reporting & Systems department.
 Since November 2008 she managed the Finance & Administration department in Philip Morris Slovakia s.r.o. and she performed the function until her appointment to the position of Director Finance & IS for the Czech Republic and Slovakia in December 2011.
+Since October 2016, she became responsible also for Hungarian market.

-Mrs. Juríková holds a bachelor's degree in Management from the Comenius University in Bratislava and a Professional Diploma in Management from the Open University Business School, Milton Keynes, UK.
+Mrs. Juríková holds a bachelor's degree in Management from the Comenius University in Bratislava and a Professional Diploma in Management from the Open University Business School, Milton Kevnes, UK.